 Here are some specifics about the exam:

-- It can be written starting in Grade 10.
+It must be written in Grade 10 for the first attempt.

 It can be written up to three times, where the highest score stands.

 It is entered as a separate line on a student’s transcript, not tied to any course in specific.